What is CAP?

 It was through the tenacious efforts of a former educator, Pat Stanislaski, which brought CAP to the attention of the Task Force.
 Pat had started the first local CAP project in her home town of Hillsborough.
 The success of the program convinced her that other districts throughout the State would benefit from CAP as well.

-In 1985, The NJ Department of Human Services selected the New Jersey CAP (NJ CAP) project to be administered by the Educational Information & Resource Center (EIRC) located in Sewell, NJ.
-The EIRC, a public agency specializing in education-related programs and services for parents, schools, communities, and nonprofit organizations (www.eirc.org) was the perfect host for the CAP program.
+In 1985, The NJ Department of Human Services selected the New Jersey CAP (NJ CAP) project to be the primary prevention program in the state.
 CAP local offices were established in all 21 counties of the state.
-New Jersey CAP demonstrated how local community based CAP programs supported by statewide government can be tremendously effective.
-Because of its outstanding record of statewide governmental and community support, the NJ CAP project at EIRC, in 1991 was awarded the copyright of the CAP© program and asked to be the new site of the International CAP Center (www.internatonalCAP.org).
+New Jersey CAP demonstrated how local community-based CAP programs supported by statewide government can be tremendously effective.
+Because of its outstanding record of statewide governmental and community support, in 1991 the NJ CAP project was asked to be the new site of the International CAP Center (www.internatonalCAP.org). and awarded the copyright of the CAP© program.